williamLyh/NLP_research_interviews/README.md

 ## Boosting

-### Self-attention
-The core idea of attention is to compute Q, K, V, which is imported from recommondation system.
-Q represents the aspects we are interested in, K represents the aspects that the data have, while V represents the actual information of different aspects.
-The output of a self-attention layer is just a weighted average of the channels of the input features.
-By default, e.g. BERT, Q, K, V should have the same dimensions.
-However, this is not necessary.
-The attended output should have less dimension than the input features.
-For example, if K and V have dimension [T+R, d], while Q has [R, d] (because we are only interested in less channel/features than the input.), then the score metrics F(Q, K) has dimension [R, T+R], which behaves more like a feature selection/projection matric.
-The the atteneded output is [R, d], which has the same dimension with Q.

 ## NLG Metrics
 - BLEU: Range 0 to 1, based on Precisions of n-gram.
 Short sentence tends to get high value, therefore length penalty.
 - ROUGE: Based on Recall, 4 different methods: Rouge-L (longest common subsequence), Rouge-N (n-gram recall), Rouge-W (weighted longest common subsequence), Rouge-S (n-gram, but allow skip).
 Recall, which means how many n-gram of the reference are matched by the generated sequence.